weslife911/notes_app_react-drf/README.md

 ## Backend Setup

-1. Change directory to the backend folder:
+1.Change directory to the backend folder:

     cd notepad